 While on our way to Phnom Penh, I got a call from an unknown number last June 6.
-At first I was hesitant to answer the call since we were traveling inside a bus, the reception might not be good, and because I didn’t know who was calling.
+At first, I was hesitant to answer the call since we were traveling inside a bus, the reception might not be good, and I didn’t know who was calling.
 Who could be bugging me after I’ve let everyone know that we are abroad?
 But then I thought it could be my mother calling about a very important matter.
-I had to pick-up the phone.
+I had to pick up the phone.

-A man answered and introduced himself as a certain Denver Marquez, employee of Crown Regency and Club Ultima, congratulating me for winning a gift certificate from Crown Regency inclusive of a 4D/3N stay in any of their Cebu or Davao or Malaysia branches along with free passes to their Sky Adventure Experience.
-When I asked him from where did he get my information or how did I win the GC (I do not recall joining any contests) he said I was referred by someone.
+A man answered and introduced himself as a certain Denver Marquez, an employee of Crown Regency and Club Ultima, congratulating me for winning a gift certificate from Crown Regency inclusive of a 4D/3N stay in any of their Cebu or Davao or Malaysia branches along with free passes to their Sky Adventure Experience.
+He said I was referred by someone when I asked him where did he get my information or how did I win the GC (I do not recall joining any contests).
 I thought it was one of my blogger friends so I did not bother asking more questions.

 He explained that I just need to drop by their office and claim the GC.
-I won’t be paying for anything in exchange of promotion or referral of Crown Regency.
+I won’t be paying for anything in exchange for a promotion or referral to the Crown Regency hotel.
 I told him that this needed to wait since I was out of the country and won’t be back until the next two weeks.
 He said that he’d just text me his contact details, their address in Makati, and other information about the GC.
 And yes I did receive his text messages.

 This time, it’s an Ynah Laurel.
-She basically asked for the same info: my name, occupation, company name, how long have I been with my employer, my spouse’s name and his employment details as well.
-Having trusted the caller, I gave all the information she asked for.
+She basically asked for the same info: my name, occupation, company name, how long have I been with my employer, my spouse’s name, and his employment details as well.
+Having trusted the caller, I gave her all the information she asked for.

-After the convo and being the OC that I am, I Google-d Club Ultima and had a shocking realization.
+I Googled Club Ultima after the convo and I had a shocking realization.
 I found dozens of blog posts about their experiences with Club Ultima.
 Here are some of them:

 - DEFINITELY A SCAM: Club Astoria, Crown Regency Club Ultima and Club Bali Isabel Timeshare Scam